- Overall market breadth began to expand beyond mega cap technology, leading to solid absolute and relative performance for the Strategy.

 Stocks benefited from two catalysts in the quarter.
-Joe Biden won the race for president and will govern with a small majority in Congress.
+Joe Biden won the race for president and will likely govern with a small majority in Congress as Democrats appeared likely to win both Senate runoff elections in Georgia.
 The lack of an overwhelming Democratic mandate could likely remove the near-term risk of structurally higher taxes and more stringent regulation.
 Meanwhile, more fiscal stimulus along with positive COVID-19 vaccine trial results from Pfizer/BioNTech and Moderna increased optimism about an eventual return to normal economic activity, sparking a rally in cyclical areas of the market.
 Subsequent FDA approval and initial distribution of the vaccines in December further bolstered the upswing.

 The Strategy experienced one of its best-ever quarters of performance on both an absolute and relative basis and we are encouraged it occurred in a solidly positive market.
-Information technology (IT) led Strategy results, with seven of the top 10 individual contributors for the quarter coming from the sector.
-In fact, our high active share approach, which causes the portfolio to look very different from the benchmark and other growth strategies, was evident in the 32.2% gain for our IT holdings in the quarter compared to a return of 13.2% for the IT sector in the Russell 3000 Growth Index.
+Information technology (IT) led Strategy results, with six of the top seven individual contributors for the quarter coming from the sector.
+In fact, our high active share approach, which causes the portfolio to look very different from the benchmark and other growth strategies, was evident in the 31.9% gain for our IT holdings in the quarter compared to a return of 13.2% for the IT sector in the Russell 3000 Growth Index.

 The performance of our tech holdings also speaks to how the portfolio is well-exposed to key emerging growth areas.
 These include electric vehicles (Cree), automotive connectivity (TE Connectivity), AI-driven speech recognition (Nuance Communications and Cerence), 5G communications applications (Broadcom) and cybersecurity (FireEye).
 Seagate Technology and Western Digital, meanwhile, are filling the growing need for digital storage to support the accelerating adoption of cloud computing.

 A quickening comeback in advertising with the return of live events and sports globally supported a strong snapback in shares of many of the Strategy’s media holdings.
-Twitter was higher on a firming advertising market and the return of live sports while programmers AMC Networks and Discovery experienced significant rebounds on better than expected free cash flow generation.
+Comcast was among the better performers for the period as consistent growth in broadband subscribers was augmented by advertising growth at its NBCUniversal and Sky divisions.
+Fear of dramatic increases in regulation due to a blue wave election result weighed on the company’s multiple; however, the tight Senate outcome along with the positive vaccine news raised optimism around Comcast’s more economically sensitive businesses like theme parks, which led to recent strength.
+Twitter was also higher on a firming advertising market and the return of live sports while programmers AMC Networks and Discovery experienced significant rebounds on better than expected free cash flow generation.
 AMC, home to the Walking Dead franchise, saw robust subscriber growth in its streaming service while Discovery was supported by optimism around the January debut of its own streaming offering.
-Comcast was also among the better performers for the period as consistent growth in broadband subscribers was augmented by advertising growth at its NBCUniversal and Sky divisions.
-Fear of dramatic increases in regulation due to a blue wave election result weighed on the company’s multiple; however, the tight Senate outcome along with the positive vaccine news raised optimism around Comcast’s more economically sensitive businesses like theme parks, which led to recent strength.

 The Strategy outperformed despite stubborn weakness in our health care positions, particularly those in the therapeutics area.
 Biogen and Vertex Pharmaceuticals, the portfolio’s two largest biotechnology holdings, both traded down on disappointing clinical news.
 A negative opinion from an FDA review panel on Biogen’s aducanumab treatment for Alzheimer’s disease and its potential impact on FDA approval remained a cloud over the stock.
 We maintain our belief that Alzheimer’s is an enormous global unmet need for which the FDA is motivated to find a way to move the compound forward.
 Vertex, whose cystic fibrosis franchise had caused the stock to outperform the overall market for most of the year, traded sharply lower after a key pipeline product was discontinued due to negative Phase 2 trials.
 The Vertex reaction speaks to the ongoing negative sentiment toward large cap biopharmaceutical companies even in the wake of the industry’s extraordinary clinical response to the COVID-19 crisis.
 We believe Vertex’s current cystic fibrosis franchise plus cash provide strong valuation support at these levels and its promising pipeline in four other therapeutic areas is underappreciated by investors.